niyuanqi/SNAP/README.md

 for explanation of flags and inputs

+**StampIm.py :**

+Contains functions for creating stamp png images and stamp collages from fits files.

 **AutoSEx.py :**

 Uses SExtractor routine (Bertin and Arnout) to detect objects in fits images and create catalog files.